Level 4 Diploma in Counselling - accredited by OCNWMR

 When and where is the course running?

-The course will next run between September 2017 and Summer 2019 one evening per week (Wednesday early evening term time) from 4.00pm - 9.30pm at the Renewal Family Centre, Vulcan Road, Solihull, West Midlands.
-There will also be 4 Saturday 'away days' to be held throughout each year - from 9:00am - 5.00pm (at our retreat centre in Tamworth - just of Junction 10 of the M42).
+The course will next run between September 2020 and Summer 2022 one evening per week (Thursday) term time - from 4.00pm - 9.30pm online via Zoom conferencing.
+There will also be 6 attended Saturday skills practice days to be held throughout each year - from 9:00am - 4.30pm in Carlisle, Cumbria.
 Exact dates are as follows:

 The majority of sessions must be attended to receive accreditation and certification.
 Whilst every effort must be made to attend all sessions we understand illness and emergencies can happen.
 There is however a minimum requirement of 80% course attendance in order to achieve accreditation and certification.

-Students should also have sufficient IT skills and access to a computer and printer to produce assignments in either Microsoft Word or Mac Pages etc. Students will also need to purchase or have access to a digital voice recorder.
+Students should also have sufficient IT skills and access to a computer, good quality webcam with microphone and printer to produce assignments in either Microsoft Word or Mac Pages etc. Students will also need to purchase or have access to a digital voice recorder.
 Many Students find the course highly rewarding, exciting and also emotionally challenging.
 Applicants should therefore be in a fairly stable emotional state when applying (e.g. those with recent bereavement/loss/relationship breakdown/trauma may find they struggle with the emotional impact of the course).

 Informal Interview and Short assignment